PolMix/nems-ml/README.md

 Milestones of the conducted work are listed below.

 # 1. Finite element method (FEM)
 In order to obtain data for training machine learning models, FEM simulation results are utilized.
-In particular, series of NEMS configuration that vary in 8 input parameters (lenght and width of nanobeam, thickness of the 1st and the 2nd layers, temperature, gate voltage, gate distance and mechanical beam pretension) are simulated providing outputs containing 5 crucial parameters (resonant frequency, quality factor, effective mass, thermoelastic losses and mechanical noise spectral density value) for given inputs.
+In particular, series of NEMS configuration that vary in 8 input parameters (lenght and width of nanobeam, thickness of the 1st and the 2nd layers, temperature, gate voltage, gate distance and mechanical beam pretension) are simulated providing outputs containing 5 crucial parameters (resonant frequency, quality factor, effective mass, thermoelastic losses and mechanical noise spectral density value) of every mode from the 1st to 4th one for given inputs.

 For a better control over input parameter distribution, all input parameters were preliminarily generated using code in `data/input_parameter_generator/input_generator.ipynb`.
 By means of this code batches of input parameters (each of \~200 elements) were generated and used as input for FEM.